Konstanty Ostrogski: Career

-He died in 1530 as a well-respected military commander.
-Despite his steady loyalty to Catholic Poland as well as an old feud with an Orthodox Muscovy, Ostrogski himself remained a devout Orthodox in traditions of his family.
+Ostrogski died in 1530 as a well-respected military commander.
+Despite his steady loyalty to Catholic Poland as well as an old feud with an Orthodox Russia, Ostrogski himself remained a devout Orthodox in traditions of his family.
 He gave generously for construction of Eastern Orthodox churches and sponsored the creation of many church-affiliated schools for the Orthodox children.
-As one of the wealthiest Orthodox nobles he was buried in the Kyiv Pechersk Lavra in Kyiv.
+As one of the wealthiest Orthodox nobles he was buried in the Dormition Cathedral of the Kiev Pechersk Lavra.

+Legacy

 He is one of the characters on the famous painting by Polish painter Jan Matejko, Prussian Homage.

 The town of Starokostiantyniv still bears his name.
 The Lithuanian–Polish–Ukrainian Brigade is also named after him.
 For his wars against Crimea see Crimean-Nogai Raids, years 1508–1527, including Battle of Olshanitsa.